Retsediv/ImageCaptioning/README.md

 # Image Captioning

-The goal of the project is to convert a given input image into a natural language description.
+The goal of the project is to develop the neural network which will be capable of converting a given input image into a natural language description, that can describe what is going on that image.

 ## Content